ZRock35/TinyOfficial-Case/README.md

 * I used PLA for this without issues.
 * Additional details for printing, if needed, can be found on Gorbit99's TinySlime repository!

+## NOTE: Updated to v1.1, made the clip groove on the bottom case smaller to avoid the tracker sliding side to side on it.

 TinySlime
 [Github](https://github.com/gorbit99/tiny-slime/)